imujtaba8488/package_im_stepper/README.md

 Here's a list of some important changes in version: __0.1.2+9__.
 For a complete list of changes see changelog [here](https://pub.dev/packages/im_stepper/changelog).

-* __NEW FUNCTIONALITY AND BREAKING CHANGES:__

 * `DotStepper` has been completely revamped to support controlling the stepper in multiple ways.
 New features such as line-connectors, spacing between dots, modern indicator effects, new dot shapes, etc. have been added.
 However, certain __breaking changes__ happened along the way.

+* __DotStepper Breaking Changes:__

   * `activeStep` now starts from 0 and NOT from 1.
-Maximum `activeStep` is therefore now `dotCount` minus 1.
+Maximum `activeStep` is therefore now `dotCount` - 1.

   * `lowerBound` and `upperBound` have been removed.